 4. Advise on what is required to gain government contracts and/or get funds, especially in the above-listed countries;

 It is time for today’s African intrapreneurs to gain African public contracts.
-It is unthinkable for Chinese, European, and American companies to supply raw tomatoes, tea, vegetables, and supply chickens… to institutions and United Nations Missions present in Africa.
-Local/national entrepreneurs must also know the required maneuvers to get both national and international contracts.
+Local/national entrepreneurs must also know the required manoeuvres to get both national and international contracts and to meet this end, they have to be guided accordingly.

 Hope we will be given this opportunity to mentor and support one another in a constructive way.